-Q From David Means, Tulsa, Oklahoma, USA: I got yet another of those e-mail ‘Fun Facts’ pages forwarded to me with a lot of false etymologies.
+Q From David Means in Tulsa: I got yet another of those e-mail ‘Fun Facts’ pages forwarded to me with a lot of false etymologies.
 I was able to find refutations for all but one of these on your site.
 Can you help prove or disprove this one: ‘Many years ago in England, pub frequenters had a whistle baked into the rim or handle of their ceramic cups.
 When they needed a refill, they used the whistle to get some service.
 “Wet your whistle” is the phrase inspired by this practice’.
 I find this explanation too pat and so immediately distrust it.
 Can you help?

 A You’re right to distrust it.
 These e-mail pieces are fun to read, but they combine a morsel of truth with a large serving of invention.
 They lie at one extreme of the spectrum of folk or popular etymology, and they’re a very good illustration of the way that mistaken ideas about words and phrases can disseminate.